Monday, November 12, 2018

 Minister Veer was one of the most respected chiefs of the Vijaynagar kingdom.
 His job was to administer and ensure the smooth functioning of the royal palace.
 He usually started his mornings doing yoga in the royal garden.
 He loved its serene environment and found it a perfect place to begin his day.

 Ramu stayed with his family in the small hut made in the garden.
 Veer often visited him in the hut after doing yoga.
-Today Ramu was not home; Veer was received by his daughter Rohini.
+Today, Ramu was not home; Veer was received by his daughter Rohini.
 Rohini was a beautiful girl and very generous too.
 She offered Veer buttermilk while he waited for Ramu.
 When Ramu came home, Veer expressed his desire to marry Rohini.
 Elated, Ramu accepted the proposal for his daughter but with one condition.

 ‘Tell me your condition, Ramu,’ said Veer.

 ‘Sir, I will soon retire from the post of royal gardener.
-My family has been serving the royal palace from the last three generations.
+My family has been serving the royal palace for the last three generations.
 I want to continue this tradition.
 If you promise to hire my son in my place when I retire, I will marry my daughter to you,’ replied Ramu.

 Veer made the promise.
 Rohini and Veer were pleased.